-Instead, these nations, which remain heavily reliant on wood burning, need investment in hydroelectric dams, fossil fuel development and infrastructure to industrialize and improve living conditions – the very things that brought the economic growth and prosperity to Europe and the U.S. Yet, the aforementioned Green groups vigorously oppose this to and instead push what Shellenberger calls “energy leapfrogging” to renewables, which have neither the efficiency nor capacity to raise living standards.
+Instead, these nations, which remain heavily reliant on wood burning, need investment in hydroelectric dams, fossil fuel development and infrastructure to industrialize and improve living conditions – the very things that brought the economic growth and prosperity to Europe and the U.S. Yet, the aforementioned Green groups vigorously oppose this, and instead push what Shellenberger calls “energy leapfrogging” to renewables, which have neither the efficiency nor capacity to raise living standards.

 Such climate policies toward the developing world are a form of neo-colonialism.
 “It is hypocritical and unethical to demand that poor nations follow a more expensive and thus slower path to prosperity that the West followed,” Shellenberger writes.
 I would add, these Green groups are effectively demanding the West reverse its prosperity by crippling fossil fuels and nuclear energy.